DarrenOfficial/lavalink-replit/Readme.md

 How to install and run lavalink on replit.

+Caveats of using this. you need to have the basic knowlage of lavalink. and you need to know how to make your bot connect via https.

 ## Installation

 Fork this github repository. then create a new replit project.